 2. Website Forms

 Use forms for this reason: to make data capture painless.
 With a dedicated form for the recruitment webpage, you will have the opportunity to decide what fields you believe should be included – and not be restricted by the standard ‘contact us’ form fields.
-All captured data will feed into the back-end to the person record, where fast qualification, or disqualification for that matter can occur, for instance if someone does not have the right to work in the country.
+All captured data will feed into the back-end to the person record, where fast qualification, or disqualification for that matter can occur, for instance, if someone does not have the right to work in the country.

 You can even go one step further with multiple forms.
 To spread data collection over interview stages, you can leverage ‘Progressive Profiling’.
 Progressive profiling aims to progressively capture data, meaning that fields will only display on the form if you have no data for that particular field.
-As well as limiting re-entry, you can ensure all necessary data is collected in order for the candidate to progress to the next stage.
+As well as limiting re-entry, you can ensure all necessary data is collected for the candidate to progress to the next stage.
 All in all a less painful process – on both sides.

 3. Website Tracking